 With one section lifted, you can sit in the bed like a deep futon, facing the interior of the Sprinter or out the back of the van.
 When both are rotated up—you guessed it—we can have a huge baby crib!

 The ability to angle up both the front and back platforms offers fast and easy access to the tremendous amount of storage underneath.
-Bed, lounge space, baby crib, flexible storage access…thanks for the inspiration Adventure Wagon!
+Bed, lounge space, baby crib, flexible storage access.

 Figuring all of this out took a lot of work.
-But, that’s where the power of SolidWorks came into play.
+But, that’s where the power of CAD and SolidWorks came into play.

 After dialing in all the moving parts in the CAD model, we reached out to Teco Pneumatics again and put in our order for 80/20 extrusion.
 And waited.

-It turns out 80/20 is in high demand and their lead times can be long, especially when you order black anodize material.
-However, that didn’t stop us from moving forward so we had a local CNC router operator produce the bed platforms from apple veneer plywood.
+It turns out 80/20 is in high demand, expensive per inch, and their lead times can be long.
+Especially when you order black anodize material.
+However, that didn’t stop us from moving forward so we had our CNC router operator produce the bed platforms from apple veneer plywood.

 Once everything arrived, things just fit together.
 And, fit together well.